“Smoke, you leave the air alone!”

 This is a great list of environmental books for you and your daughter.
 My daughters loved The Water Princess and The Lorax, and I’m excited for them to get little older to read the chapter books with them!
 Remember, you don’t have to buy all of this stuff, libraries are wonderful!

-I hope this list is helpful and gives you some ideas for more ways to bring environmental issues into your daughter’s play!
+I hope this list is helpful and gives you some ideas for more ways to bring environmental issues into your daughter’s play and encourage her passion for saving the planet!